Jyarn/tTop/README.txt

     misc - Miscellaneous functions
     sessPoll - Fetch user sessions

-  Printing is handled by pollUse, which decides how and what is to be printed the screen.
-Jump keeps track of the number of lines printed to the screen and jumps up by to the start where printing first started.
+  Printing is handled by pollUse, which decides how and what is to be printed the screen. jump keeps track of the number of lines printed to the screen and is used to jump up by back to the start.
   Command line argument processing is handled by looping through all of the arguments checking if they match the flags and if needed are passed to processFlag which handles flags like --samples=N

-  CPU usage is calculated by reading /proc/stat, and processing the numbers into and unsigned int array. active cpu time  = user + nice + system + irq + softirq total cpu time =  = user + nice + system + irq + softirq + idle + iowait These are subtracted by the last time we calculcated the cpu time, divided and then multiplied by 100:
+  CPU usage is calculated by reading in /proc/stat, and processing the numbers into and unsigned int array. active cpu time  = user + nice + system + irq + softirq total cpu time =  = user + nice + system + irq + softirq + idle + iowait These are subtracted by the last time we calculcated the cpu time, divided and then multiplied by 100: